nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 - `KEYWORD` filters tags as well.

 Examples:
-* `find milo` lists all food items containing the word 'milo' in their name.
+* `find milo`: lists all food items containing the word 'milo' in their name.
-* `find milo dinosaur` lists all food items containing the word 'milo' or 'dinosaur' in their name.
+* `find milo dinosaur`: lists all food items containing the word 'milo' or 'dinosaur' in their name.

 ### Filter food item by price: `price`

-Finds all food item within a specified price range.
+Filters all food item within a specified price range.

 Format: `price INEQUALITY PRICE`